inventree/inventree-docs/docs/report/labels.md

 InvenTree supports printing of custom template-based labels, using the [WeasyPrint](https://weasyprint.org/) PDF generation engine.

-Custom labels can be generated using simple HTML templates, with support for QR-codes, and conditional formatting using the Jinja template engine.
+Custom labels can be generated using simple HTML templates, with support for QR-codes, and conditional formatting using the Django template engine.

 Simple (generic) label templates are supplied 'out of the box' with InvenTree - however support is provided for generation of extremely specific custom labels, to meet any particular requirement.

 ## Label Templates

 Label templates are written using a mixture of [HTML](https://www.w3schools.com/html/) and [CSS](https://www.w3schools.com/css).
 [Weasyprint](https://weasyprint.org/) templates support a *subset* of HTML and CSS features.
-In addition to supporting HTML and CSS formatting, the label templates support the Jinja templating engine, allowing conditional formatting of the label data.
+In addition to supporting HTML and CSS formatting, the label templates support the Django templating engine, allowing conditional formatting of the label data.

 A label template is a single `.html` file which is uploaded to the InvenTree server by the user.